aslatter/aws-eks-sandbox/README.md

 admit traffic from the public internet.

 Variables you'll need to modify:

-* `assume_role` - ARN of IAM Roles to assume when calling AWS APIs (including the Kubernetes API endpoint).
+* `region` - AWS region
-* `aws_account_id` - the account you wish to create the cluster in.
+* `assume_role` - IAM role ARN to assume when calling AWS APIs
-* `public_access_cidrs` - IPv4 addresses to allow access from.
+* `iam_permission_boundary` - IAM policy ARN to apply to created roles
-  This applies to both the Kubernetes API endpoint as well as the load-balancer in front of the cluster.
+* `aws_account_id` - AWS account id to apply changes to
-* `public_access_cidrs_ipv6` - similar to `public_access_cidrs`
+* `public_access_cidrs` - list of IPv4 CIDRs to allow access to various resources

-  except for IPv6 addresses (note that the Kubernetes API endpoint only accepts IPv4 traffic).
+The Terraform provider authenticates against AWS APIs using the current AWS-config-profile (and then assumes the role above).

 The *justfile* coordinates the deployment steps: